vinotieno/FORESIGHTBI-PHARMACEUTICAL-SALES-ANALYSIS/README.md

 The main objective of analyzing this pharmaceutical dataset was to explore and understand the sales pipeline, distributor journey, distributor behavior, product performance and sales team perfomance in order to optimize sales strategies, improve distribution efficiency, and enhance product positioning.

 ## PROJECT OVERVIEW
-By analyzing Foresightbi Pharmaceutical data set we will be able to optimize sales performance, improve customer targeting, and enhance business decision-making in the pharmaceutical industry.
+By analyzing Foresightbi Pharmaceutical data set, the company will be able to optimize sales performance, improve customer targeting, and enhance business decision-making in the pharmaceutical industry.

 ## OBJECTIVES